 A core course is one which is listed in a schedule of studies in the Undergraduate Calendar and identified as being a required course for a program.

 Corequisite

 A corequisite is a course where the content is integrated with that of another course such that the courses must be taken simultaneously.
-A listed co-requisite may also be satisfied if completed successfully in a previous semester.

 Course